veyon/veyon/README.md

 	cmake ..
 	make -j4

+NOTE: If you want to build a .deb or .rpm package for this software, instead of the provided cmake command, you should use:

+	cmake -DCMAKE_INSTALL_PREFIX=/usr ..

+to install package files in /usr instead of /usr/local.

 If some requirements are not fullfilled, CMake will inform you about it and you will have to install the missing software before continuing.